Alison and Dave Courtney are staking everything on a classic ‘family dog’s point of view’ format for their popular annual newsletter.

 However she confirmed she was worried that some readers would struggle to cope with the revolutionary ‘leap’ of imagination, the new format requires.

 “Take an ordinary scenario like the good news about Dave’s colonoscopy.
 Now, imagine that told from a dog’s perspective.
 Is granny ready for that?
 Are Nathan (9) and Alan (7)?
 Will they follow the action through the doggy pun-laced plot?
 I don’t know, I just don’t know…”

 Although pushed hard to release an excerpt, she insisted they weren’t willing to break the midnight embargo on this year’s newsletter.

 “Quit hounding me!”
 Ali quipped with her trademark quick-witted wit for quips.

 Then she asked if she could be “profoundly serious for a moment” and offered to share some of her own thoughts on what constitutes good writing.

 “Ok, the key to all good writing is ‘finding a voice’, yeah?” she said.

-“Once you have that, you have your way ‘in’ to the story,” she continued, placing her hands together as if in prayer, before using them to make an awkward pointing gesture.
+“Once you have that you have your way ‘in‘ to the story,” she continued, placing her hands together as if in prayer, before turning them sideways to make an awkward pointing gesture.

 “Because only then can the magic start to happen.”